Full-color three-loop three-point form factors in N=4 SYM: Introduction

-The CK duality has been proved at tree-level by showing the existence of a minimal basis of gauge amplitudes \cite{BjerrumBohr:2009rd, Stieberger:2009hq, Feng:2010my}, however, at loop level it is still a conjecture.
+Although the CK duality has been understood at tree level \cite{BjerrumBohr:2009rd, Stieberger:2009hq, Feng:2010my}, it is still a conjecture at loop level.
 Thus, it is important to explore more explicit constructions and see to what extent the duality applies.
-The CK-dual integrands constructed in this paper offer new non-trivial three-loop examples which suggest that CK duality structure should exist in more general situations.
-Very interestingly, the new form factor integrands show a novel feature comparing with amplitude cases: the CK-dual solutions contain a large number of free parameters which originate from a new type of generalized gauge transformations induced by the insertion of operator in form factors.
-We would also like to stress the results take the ``simplest" form, in the sense that: (i) they satisfy all diagrammatic symmetries, (ii) they are in a local form and have the minimal power counting expected in $\mathcal{N}=4$ SYM.
+The CK-dual integrands constructed in this paper offer new non-trivial three-loop examples which suggest that the CK-duality structure should exist in more general situations.
+Interestingly, the new form factor integrands show a novel feature compared with the amplitude cases: the CK-dual solutions contain a large number of free parameters which originate from a new type of generalized gauge transformations induced by the insertion of operator in form factors.
+We would also like to stress the results take the ``simplest" form, in the sense that they have the minimal power counting of loop momenta expected in $\mathcal{N}=4$ SYM and manifest all diagrammatic symmetries.